tari-labs/tari-university/src/preface/introduction.md

 Our mission: To be the premier destination for balanced and accessible learning material for blockchain, digital currency and digital assets learning material.

-We hope to make this a learning experience for us at Tari Labs: as a means to grow our knowledge base and internal expertise or as a refresher-- but we think this will also be an excellent resource for anyone interested in the myriad of disciplines required to understand blockchain technology.
+We hope to make this a learning experience for us at Tari Labs: as a means to grow our knowledge base and internal expertise or as a refresher, but we think this will also be an excellent resource for anyone interested in the myriad of disciplines required to understand blockchain technology.

 We would like this platform to be a place of learning- accessible to anyone, irrespective of their degree of expertise.
 Our aim is to cover a wide range of topics that are relevant to the Tari space, starting at a beginner level, extending down a path of deeper complexity.